csoeller/PYME-cs-siteconfig/README.md

 # README #

 Repository that contains various site configuration files for [python-microscopy](http://python-microscopy.org).
-These config files are developed as part of Christian Soeller's laboratory at the University of Exeter.
+These config files are developed and maintained in Christian Soeller's laboratory at the University of Exeter.

 ### Who is this for? ###